Jim Lambright

-Early years
+Early life

 Born and raised in Everett, Washington, Lambright's father was a fisherman.
 He played football for head coach Jim Ennis at Everett High School and graduated in 1960.
 Lambright earned a scholarship to the University of Washington in Seattle, where he lettered as an undersized defensive end for head coach Jim Owens, earning all-conference and All-Coast honors as a senior for the Huskies in 1964.

 Coaching career

 Following graduation, Lambright was an assistant coach at Fife High School for a season in 1965 and then at Shoreline Community College.
 In 1969, Owens hired him as an assistant coach on the Huskies' staff.
 New head coach Don James retained him in 1975 and Lambright became the team's defensive coordinator in 1978, and assistant head coach in 1987.

 Lambright was an assistant coach for the Huskies for 24 seasons when he was elevated to head coach in late August 1993, following James' sudden resignation in protest of sanctions against the program from the NCAA and Pac-10 Conference, namely a two-year bowl ban.
 Lambright's initial contract as head coach was a four-year deal with a base salary of $150,000; he was earning $95,400 as James' chief assistant.
 He signed a contract extension in January 1998 that brought his compensation to over $500,000 annually.
 As the Huskies' defensive coordinator Lambright designed the team's "Purple Reign" defensive schemes.